hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_route.html.markdown

 ---

-A `cache_configuration` block supports the following:
+A `cache` block supports the following:

 * `query_string_caching_behavior` - (Optional) Defines how the Frontdoor will cache requests that include query strings.
 Possible values include `IgnoreQueryString`, `IgnoreSpecifiedQueryStrings`, `IncludeSpecifiedQueryStrings` or `UseQueryString`.
 Defaults it `IgnoreQueryString`.